ani-mohan/aniruddh-mohan/content/news/trb2023/index.md

 ---
-title: "Aniruddh Mohan presents research on electrification of Uber and Lyft at Transportation Research Board Annual Meeting"
+title: "Presented my research on electrification of Uber and Lyft at the Transportation Research Board Annual Meeting"

 date: "2023-01-09T00:00:00Z"